Queen of Hearts drawing on Monday 1 March 2021 @ 7 PM - estimated pot $44,692 as of last Monday.

 in Arizona bars after ban...but not dancing.

-Our new hours are 9 am to 8 pm on Sundays; and 9 am to 10 pm Monday thru Saturday.
+Our hours are 9 am to 8 pm on Sundays; and 9 am to 10 pm Monday thru Saturday.
 Note: The closing times are at the discretion of the closing bartenders.
+Please be prepared to show your membership cards from the moment you enter the post.

 The Arizona Department of Health Services is loosening its rules, allowing bars to offer games and karaoke during the COVID-19 pandemic, two things not allowed previously when reopening.